Best superfood powder

 Which superfood powder is best?

-Nutrient-rich superfoods like blueberries, kale and avocado are known for packing an extra-healthy punch.
+Nutrient-rich superfoods such as blueberries, kale and avocado are known for packing an extra-healthy punch.
 Superfood powders convert these foods into an easy-to-use form you can add to recipes and beverages to help get more fruits and veggies into your diet.

-But with so many superfood powders on the market, it can be hard to know which ones are best.
-This guide can help you choose the right one for you.
-Country Farms Organic Super Greens Powder packs a mighty punch with 50 organic superfoods.
+The best is the Country Farms Organic Super Greens Powder, which packs a mighty punch with 50 organic superfoods.

 What to know before you buy a superfood powder

 Superfood powders provide nutrients from fruits, vegetables, roots, leaves and spices without purchasing, preparing and eating so many foods.
-It can be an excellent supplement to your diet, but there are a few caveats to keep in mind.
+They can be excellent supplements to your diet, but there are a few caveats to keep in mind.

-Superfood powders are a helpful supplement to an already-healthy eating plan, giving your body phytonutrients and antioxidants.
-But superfood powders shouldn’t be considered replacements for a multivitamin or for eating actual fruits and vegetables.
+- You still need to eat fruits and vegetables.
+Superfood powders are helpful supplements to an already-healthy eating plan, giving your body phytonutrients and antioxidants.
+But they shouldn’t be considered replacements for a multivitamin or for eating actual fruits and vegetables.

-Superfood powders are also much lower in fiber than fresh fruits and veggies and don’t offer the high water content of those fresh foods they represent.
+- Superfood powders lack fiber and water.
+Superfood powders are much lower in fiber than fresh fruits and veggies and don’t offer the high water content of those fresh foods they represent.
 The powdered drink form also doesn’t satisfy hunger as well as eating solid foods.

-Superfood powders often have huge ingredient lists, but you’ll want to check the label to see what it includes and how much.
+- More ingredients in superfood powders aren’t always better.
+Superfood powders often have huge ingredient lists, but check the label to see what they include and how much.
 Sometimes the vitamin or mineral quantities are too tiny to be effective.

 Types of superfood powders

-There are many kinds of superfood powders, but the most notable are multipurpose greed, red or mixed powders.
+There are many kinds of superfood powders, the most notable of which are multipurpose greed, red or mixed powders.

-Green superfood powders include various green vegetables or plants such as spinach, broccoli and seaweed.
+- Green superfood powders: These include various green vegetables or plants such as spinach, broccoli and seaweed.
 This option can help boost your daily veggie count.

-Red superfood powders use berries, are higher in antioxidants, taste sweeter and are often more expensive.
+- Red superfood powders: These use berries, are higher in antioxidants, taste sweeter and are often more expensive.

-Rainbow or mixed superfood powders combine the benefits of green superfood powders (boosting vegetables in your diet) and red superfood powders (providing more antioxidants).
+- Rainbow or mixed superfood powders: These combine the benefits of green superfood powders (boosting vegetables in your diet) and red superfood powders (providing more antioxidants).

 What to look for in a high-quality superfood powder

-Allergens or special dietary needs
+Lack of allergens; help for special dietary needs

-If you have food allergies or special dietary requirements, check the label of the superfood powder to rule those out first.
+If you have food allergies or special dietary requirements, check the label of the superfood powder to see how it conforms.
 Avoid any with ingredients you’re allergic or sensitive to (wheat, soy, etc.) and look for ones friendly to any special dietary needs (vegan, organic, non-GMO, etc.).

 Vitamins and minerals

-Vitamin A, vitamin C, calcium and potassium are common in superfood powders, but unfortunately, most contain proprietary blends without individual quantities that make them hard to compare.
+Vitamin A, vitamin C, calcium and potassium are common in superfood powders, but most contain proprietary blends without individual quantities that make them hard to compare.
 Look for a few key superfoods that contain the vitamins you need.

 Enzymes and probiotics